1855 (2nd March)

 Heir to the Austro-Hungarian Empire, Franz Ferdinand, was assassinated by Gavrilo Princip, a member of the Black Hand a Serbian Nationalist group.

 1914 (29th July)

 Ignoring all advice not to involve Russia in the war, Nicholas decided to support Serbia and declared war on Austria-Hungary.
-The name of the capital, St Petersburg was changed to Petrograd which was less Germanified.

 The Russian army was badly equipped for war.
 Most were conscripted peasants who were inadequately clothed and three soldiers had to share two guns.